 Sailors need to compete in at least one race of the regatta to be awarded points (i.e. a score other than a DNC).
 There are currently two different ranking points systems used in the National Ranking.
-A ‘High Ranking Points’ System is used to compute rankings for 420, Laser and Laser Radial.
+A ‘High Ranking Points’ System is used to compute rankings for 420, Laser, Laser Radial and Laser 4.7.
 For example, in a regatta with 30 entries, the first placing will be awarded 30 points; the second placing 29 points; the third placing 28 points and so forth.

 A ‘Low Ranking Points’ System will be used to compute the rankings for the Optimist and Byte Fleets only.
 For a regatta with 125 entries, the first placing will be awarded 1 point; the second placing 2 points; the third placing 3 points and so forth.

 Foreign sailors’ results, if any, will not be excluded from the computation of ranking points.
 Sailors who did not compete in at least one race of a regatta in the past 6 months of each biannual review will be removed from the ranking.

 For those sailors on SingaporeSailing supported overseas regattas/training commitment during the ranking regatta, points will be awarded accordingly to them based on their current ranking.
 For example, if the sailor’s ranking is 2nd just before his overseas trip, he would be awarded 2 points (Low Ranking Points) or 29 points (High Ranking Points based on 30 entries) in the regatta that he missed.